zen-fs/zip/readme.md

 ## Backend

 This package adds the `Zip` backend, which allows you to create a _readonly_ file system from a zip file.
 For more information, see the [API documentation](https://zen-fs.github.io/zip).

+### Fork Information

+This fork adds a new option to enable/disable the Case Sensitive mode.

 ## Usage

 > [!NOTE]
 > The examples are written in ESM.
 > For CJS, you can `require` the package.
 > If using a browser environment, you can use a `<script>` with `type=module` (you may need to use import maps)

 You can't use `Zip` on its own.
 You must import the core in order to use the backend.